Thermoregulation: Variations due to circadian rhythms

 In humans, a diurnal variation has been observed dependent on the periods of rest and activity, lowest at 11 p.m. to 3 a.m. and peaking at 10 a.m. to 6 p.m.
 Monkeys also have a well-marked and regular diurnal variation of body temperature that follows periods of rest and activity, and is not dependent on the incidence of day and night; nocturnal monkeys reach their highest body temperature at night and lowest during the day.
 Sutherland Simpson and J.J.
 Galbraith observed that all nocturnal animals and birds – whose periods of rest and activity are naturally reversed through habit and not from outside interference – experience their highest temperature during the natural period of activity (night) and lowest during the period of rest (day).
 Those diurnal temperatures can be reversed by reversing their daily routine.

-In essence, the temperature curve of diurnal birds is similar to that of humans and other homoeothermic animals, except that the maximum occurs earlier in the afternoon and the minimum earlier in the morning.
+In essence, the temperature curve of diurnal birds is similar to that of humans and other homeothermic animals, except that the maximum occurs earlier in the afternoon and the minimum earlier in the morning.
 Also, the curves obtained from rabbits, guinea pigs, and dogs were quite similar to those from humans.
 These observations indicate that body temperature is partially regulated by circadian rhythms.